 10. Vivid Sydney

-Marked as one of the biggest festival’s of its kind, the annual Vivid Sydney festival is one not to be missed.
+One of the biggest festival’s of its kind, the annual Vivid Sydney festival is not to be missed.
 As part of its Lights program, the entire city of Sydney is quite literally lit up by spectacular light installations sprawled across popular precincts such as The Rocks, Royal Botanic Gardens, Darling Harbour and more.
-If you do happen to have a few dollars to spare, there are also a number of reasonably priced music & idea-based events over the three week festival.
+If you do happen to have a few dollars to spare, there are also a number of reasonably priced music & idea based events over the three week festival.
 If there’s anything on this list to check out, it’s this one!

 Check out these photos of Vivid Sydney.

 More Tips on Free Things To Do in Sydney

 - Free City Walking Tour.
 Departs daily at 10:30AM & 2:30PM from Sydney Town Hall.
 No need to book, just show up and you'll get to see the Sydney Opera House, Darling Harbour, Sydney Harbour Bridge, Circular Quay, Sydney Tower, The Rocks, St Marys Cathedral, Pitt St Mall & more

 - Free 555 Bus.
 Feeling Lazy?
 There is a free 555 shuttle bus that will take you throughout the city centre from Central Station, Circular Quay, George St & Elizabeth St